Assia-Jalidy/Assia-Jalidy/README.md

 ## 💼 About Me

 I started my journey in data through multiple internships that gave me hands-on experience across analytics, machine learning, and business insights.
 I then transitioned into my first professional role — a 6-month CDD as a **Data Analyst** — where I worked on real-world datasets, built dashboards, and helped turn data into smart decisions.

-Today, I’m building my path as a **Data Scientist | Data Analyst | ML Engineer**, with a passion for solving real problems through data and AI.
+Today, I’m building my path as a Data Scientist, with a passion for solving real problems through data and AI.

 🧠 I specialize in NLP, computer vision, and predictive modeling
 ☁️ I work with big data tools, cloud platforms & scalable pipelines